 Point-of-Use Reverse Osmosis

 For drinking and cooking water quality, an RO system under the kitchen sink provides the highest level of residential filtration available.
-RO removes chloramines, disinfection byproducts, PFAS compounds, heavy metals, and most other regulated and unregulated contaminants.
+RO removes chlorine, disinfection byproducts, PFAS compounds, heavy metals, and most other regulated and unregulated contaminants.
 Given the PFAS detection levels reported in Cobb County’s 2024 water quality data, an RO system is a well-justified investment for homeowners concerned about long-term PFAS exposure from drinking water specifically.

-Whole-Home Water Softeners
+A Note on Water Softeners